-A number of paranormal investigators believe they have captured ghost voices on tape.
-Phantom or ghost voices on tape are explained as sound anomalies that may be evidence of a haunting at the location being investigated.
+Many paranormal investigators believe they have captured ghost voices on tape.
+Also known as electronic voice phenomena or EVP, phantom or ghost voices on tape are explained as sound anomalies that may be evidence of a haunting at the location being investigated.

 Explaining Ghost Voices on Tape: Electronic Voice Phenomena (EVP)